BrickBot/leJOS-RCX/README.md

     + Linux, both 32-bit and 64-bit
     + Windows, via both Windows Subsystem for Linux and as a Hyper-V "Quick Create" option
   - The "vision.jar" target is disabled for now due to dependencies on deprecated package com.sun.image.codec.jpeg
-  - Floating point arithmetic is currently disabled due to an internal error thrown by the h8300-hms-gcc cross-compiler:
+  - Floating point arithmetic is currently disabled due to an internal error thrown by the h8300-hms-gcc cross-compiler
+  - In build.properties
+    + Change the "lejos.ostype" property according to your particular platform type
+    + Firmware building, which requires the h8/300 cross-toolchain is currently configured to be built by default; comment out the property "build.lejos.firmware" to skip this

+## Known Issues
+1. Floating Point Disabled:  Internal error thrown by the version of the h8/300 cross-toolchain available on Debian/Ubuntu
 ```
 void do_fcmp (JFLOAT f1, JFLOAT f2, STACKWORD def)
 {